dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 So, for example, it would be possible for people to foresee that overpopulation was the inevitable result of population growth, given two things: exponential growth and the spherical, and thus limited, shape of the earth.
-In fact, Ancient people were all to familiar with constraints on their life imposed by overpopulation and the effects it had on society.
-Their building heights were limited to a few stories and their lack of technology meant that food production was limited.
+In fact, Ancient people were all too familiar with constraints on their life imposed by overpopulation and the effects it had on society.
+Their urban development was limited to buildings a few stories tall and their lack of technology meant that food production was limited.

 Further still, they may have been able to at least imagine how things would unfold in future events by specifying what those limitations